How to use AI for data analysis in HubSpot: A practical guide

 Before diving in, ensure you have a Professional or Enterprise Marketing Hub plan and sufficient campaign or customer data in HubSpot.
 Most importantly, start with a clear, specific question you want the AI to answer to guide your analysis.

 A unified approach, like using a tool such as eesel AI, connects HubSpot with all your other company apps.
-This provides the AI with a complete company brain, allowing it to analyze data from every interaction and document for richer, more context-aware insights.
+This provides the AI with more context, allowing it to analyze data from multiple interactions and documents for richer insights that support your HubSpot data.

 Start small by focusing on a specific analysis, and always keep your HubSpot data tidy and consistently organized.
 Remember to use AI insights as a starting point, combining them with your team's human experience and intuition.

-Analyzing qualitative data, like customer feedback or support tickets, is crucial because it reveals the "why" behind the quantitative "what."
-It helps you understand customer sentiment, identify common problems, and grasp the deeper context of your data and customer needs.
+Analyzing qualitative data, like customer feedback or support tickets, is helpful because it reveals the "why" behind the quantitative "what."
+It helps you understand customer sentiment, identify common patterns, and grasp the deeper context of your data and customer needs.

 Marketing teams can analyze campaign performance to identify top-performing assets or summarize email series.
-Sales can find common traits among converting leads, while service teams can pinpoint top customer problems from support tickets to improve support quality.
+Sales can find common traits among converting leads, while service teams can pinpoint top customer interest areas from support tickets to improve support quality.

 Share this post